Age Adjusted Pricing

 For HDB Buyers

-If you compare prices without considering age, you may overpay for an older flat or wrongly think a newer flat is overpriced.
-Understanding age helps you judge whether the asking price reflects long term value and future sellability.
+If you compare prices without considering age, you may overpay for an older flat or wrongly assume a newer flat is overpriced.
+Age adjusted pricing helps you judge whether the asking price reflects long term value and future sellability rather than surface similarities.

 For HDB Sellers

-If you price your flat by copying nearby listings without adjusting for age, you may set an unrealistic expectation.
-Buyers naturally compare your flat against newer or older alternatives and adjust their offers accordingly.
+If you price your flat by copying nearby listings without adjusting for age, you may set unrealistic expectations.
+Buyers naturally compare your flat against newer and older alternatives, then adjust their offers based on how your flat’s age and lease profile affect value.

 How HDB Insights Uses This Term

-At HDB Insights, Age Adjusted Pricing is not treated as a vague concept.
-It is reflected directly through how we group transactions for comparison.
+At HDB Insights, Age Adjusted Pricing is reflected through how we group transactions for comparison.

 Instead of comparing all flats of the same type in a town together, we analyse them within remaining lease bands, floor area clusters, and storey groups.
 These groupings naturally separate flats built in different eras because flats from the same building period tend to share similar lease profiles and sizes.